geopm/geopm/service/docs/source/client.rst

 =========================

-The GEOPM Service facilitates the PlatformIO interfaces by providing security and quality guaruantees.
-Clients of the GEOPM service may access the PlatformIO features through a variety of interfaces including C, C++, Python and command line tools.
+The GEOPM Service facilitates the PlatformIO interfaces by providing security and quality guarantees.
+Clients of the GEOPM service may access the PlatformIO features through a variety of interfaces including C, C++, Python, and command line tools.
 The administrator of the system may manage client access rights through the ``geopmaccess`` command line tool.